 1. The observed number in the local population,

-2. Incidence in different sexes, age, and in ethnic groups,
+2. Incidence in different sexes, ages, and ethnic groups,

 3. Probability of % of incidence,